 How did your colorful and bright illustrative style come about, and can you recall any direct influences?

 Colours came along the way.
-While studying I did some super detailed black and white drawings and watercolours and pencils, a bit of everything, you can find more about it here The Guidr.
+While studying I did some super detailed black and white drawings and watercolours and pencils, a bit of everything.
 I think after trying on some blocky screen prints, and after working in a biscuit factory making candy colour biscuits the colours started to creep in.
 Now I do a lot of abstract, loose sketches with lots of different colours to see how they work together and then apply these to the illustrations.

 The colors in your pin back design are very complimentary!
 How does your button design relate to the series’s theme, “Happy Hour?”